haka-security/haka/doc/user/install.rst

 Download the sources
 --------------------

-To download the Haka sources, enter the following
+To download the Haka sources, enter the following:

 .. code-block:: console